 “A couple of months again, Sharmila Tagore had claimed possession of the land of Dar-us-Salam, residential belonging in Koh-e-Fiza, and urged to get this property evicted.
 We have now served the notices to the existing occupants – Azam Khan and Nawab Raza – to furnish their replies.
 These individuals had been named by using her,” Tehsildar, Bairagarh circle, Ajay Pratap Singh Patel stated.

-Sharmila has also accused the duo of forging the property owner files where my documents go windows 10 Dar-us-Salam, the belongings in question, was the official house of Chief Justice of the princely country Bhopal, Justice Salamuddin Khan.
+Sharmila has also accused the duo of forging the property owner files where my documents go Windows 10 Dar-us-Salam, the belongings in question, was the official house of Chief Justice of the princely country Bhopal, Justice Salamuddin Khan.
 The property is reportedly occupied with the aid of Azam Khan, husband of the past due to Mahira Salamuddin, who was the granddaughter of Justice Salahuddin.

 After Mahira Salamuddin, Azam Khan reportedly placed the assets on sale, mentioning a ‘banana’ or a gift deed from Nawab to the Salamuddin family as a possession record.
 When contacted, Azam Kht stated that he could not obtain any notes to open my files.
-“I have not obtained any observe thus far.
+“I have not obtained any observation thus far.
 I can’t communicate greater,” he instructed PTI over the Royal cell phone Files Claim.

-A person or company manages money or property, i.e., the manager, for other people must exercise a standard of care.
+A person or company manages money or property, i.e., the manager, for others must exercise a standard of care.
 The interests of the money or property owners are placed above and beyond those of the property manager.
 In some states, like California, a property manager is statutorily defined as an individual or entity with the same duties as a trustee, i.e., a fiduciary.

 Read More Article: